 - Put all the ingredients for the marinade into a food processor and blitz until near smooth.

-- Place the chicken thighs in tupperware, cover with marinade and place in the fridge overnight.
+- Place the chicken thighs in tupperware, cover with marinade and place in the fridge ideally overnight, or for at least 2 hours.